 Our calculator will find the monthly deposit automatically.
 It is the amount of money you will be able to add to your savings account every month.

 Choose the return on investment.
 It is the percentage interest rate of your account.
 By default, it is set to 5%.
-We suggest to use this number as a representative, even if a little subjective, measure of your investments return.
-Where did this number come from?
-As suggested by Warren Buffett, one of the most successful investors in the world, total returns can be expected to reach 7% (it is also a historically correct number).
+We suggest using this number as a representative measure of your investment return, even if a little subjective.
+Where did this number come from?, one of the most successful investors in the world, total returns can be expected to reach 7% (it is also a historically correct number).
 After taking inflation of approximately 2% into account, we get 5% return on investment.

 You also have to decide on the withdrawal rate.
-This is the percentage of the sum accumulated on your account you will withdraw on an annual basis.
-We assume that is is equal to 4%, a bit less that the return on investment to cushion any kind of fluctuations on the market that may cause temporary decreases in your interest rate.
+This figure is the percentage of the sum accumulated in your account that you will withdraw on an annual basis.
+We assume that is equal to 4%, a bit less than the return on investment to cushion any fluctuations on the market that may cause temporary decreases in your interest rate.

 After you decide on all of these values, the early retirement calculator will show you the required final balance of your account and the time you will need to achieve this goal.
 If you start saving today, you will be able to retire after this exact time.

-Our calculator will also provide you with a graph that depicts the balance of your savings account year ofter year.
-Did you notice how fast does the part attributed to interest increase?
-This is your passive income.
+Our calculator will also provide you with a graph that depicts the balance of your savings account year after year.
+Did you notice how fast the part attributed to interest increases?
+This money is your passive income.
 The earlier you begin saving, the higher this passive income will be!

 Let's analyze the following example: you earn $50,000 a year.
 You have recently evaluated your expenses to be equal to $40,000 a year.
-You also have a decent sum of $100,000 on your saving account.
+You also have a decent sum of $100,000 in your savings account.
 Our early retirement calculator shows that you will be able to retire in 28 years' time.

 What if this number does not satisfy you?
 You make a review of your budget and decide that you can cut your monthly expenses by a further $500 if you will change your habits – cook for yourself instead of eating out.
 This number translates to annual expenses lower by $6,000.